 S. No Name Author(S) Publisher 1 Food And Beverage Service Vijay Dhawan Frank Brothers And Company, New Delhi.
 2 Food and Beverage Manual Sudhir Andrew Tata Mc.
-Hills, New Delhi 3 Food and Beverage Service S.N Bagchi and Anita Aman Publication, Sharma New Delhi 4 Food and beverage service Dennis R lillicrap & John ELBS A Cousins 5 Professional Food and Brian varghese Macmillan Beverage Service The same of the sa publications
+Hills, New Delhi 3 Food and Beverage Service S.N Bagchi and Anita Aman Publication, Sharma New Delhi 4 Food and beverage service Dennis R lillicrap & John ELBS A Cousins 5 Professional Food and Brian varghese Macmillan Beverage Service and and an and a state publications

 Course Code HM305

 Course Title Front Office Operations-III

 Type of course Theory

-LTP 3 0 0
+LTP 300

 Credits 3

 Course prerequisite +2 with any stream

-Course Objective The course is aimed at familiarizing the students with various

-(CO) functions of front office in hotels and to develop work ethics

-towards guest care and satisfaction.
+Course Objective (CO) The course is aimed at familiarizing the students with various functions of front office in hotels and to develop work ethics towards guest care and satisfaction.